-An administrator can create, delete and modify the other users and endow them with a proper right according to the users' roles.
+An administrator can create, delete and modify the other users and endow them with a proper level of rights according to the users' roles.
 The TOE uses groups to organize users.
-Different kinds of users are in different group and every group has a specific level that identity its roles and scope of rights.
+Different kinds of users are in different groups and every group has a specific level that identifies its roles and scope of rights.
 Every user in one group has the same scope of rights that the group owns.
 The TOE has 4 default user groups: manage-ug, system-ug, monitor-ug, and visitor-ug.